gars50/Galons.ca/README.md

 # Issue since 2025-06-08 - 00:30
 Ombi and SeenIt will not be available for now.
 Plex will continue to work.
 Back in a few days.
 ## Timeline
+- 2025-07-15 - 20:00
+  - New disks shipped.
+Arriving July 18.
+Install will happen on the 18/19.
+Plex requests should come back on the 20th.
 - 2025-07-13 - 20:00
   - New disks bought.
 Shipping soon.
 Arriving Jul 15 - 21.
 - 2025-07-06 - 16:00